 1884 - France: Publication of 'Jeux et Jouet du Jeune Age' by Gaston Tissandier.

-1885 - France: Publication of the earliest known diagrams for the traditional Flapping Bird, and also the earliest known reference to this design of any kind, on page 336 of issue 661 of the French magazine La Nature.
+1885 - France: Publication of the earliest known diagrams for the traditional Flapping Bird on page 336 of issue 661 of the French magazine La Nature.

 1885 - Japan: Publication of 'Kindergarten Shoho' by Iijima Hanjuro, which contains the earliest known publication of crease pattermns / instructions for making the Fox Face, the Flat Lantern and the Kago (Sedan Chair).
 This book also contains the earliest known illustrations of the Jacket and the Lotus in Japan.

 1886 - USA: Publication of the first diagrams for an early version of the Cut and Fold Model Aeroplane in an article titled 'About Flying Machines' in the April 1886 issue of the American children's magazine St Nicholas.

 1887 - France: The first explanation of the Afghan Bands magical effect, under the name 'Les Anneaux Mysterieuse' appeared in 'La Nature' 709 of 1st January 1887.

 1887 - Germany: Publication of 'Theoretisches und praktisches Handbuch der Fröbelschen Erziehungslehre' by Bertha von Marentholtz-Bülow.